Bluelightning26/billcoin/src/pages/posts/bills.md

 >"Merchants would issue what are today called promissory notes in the form of receipts of deposit to wholesalers to avoid using the heavy bulk of copper coinage in large commercial transactions."
 > -wikipedia

-_The following content is temporarily summarized by AI.
+_The following content is temporarily summarized by AI as a proof of concept.
 All other content has been written by me._

 ### What Exactly Is Paper Money?